REGISTRATION IS CURRENTLY OPEN FOR ALL STUDENTS!

 - New Students.

 - If you are interested in taking classes as a nonmatriculated graduate student, please fill out this application and submit it to the Office of Graduate Admission.
 Nonmatriculated graduate students may take up to 12 credits, and these credits may be used for personal or professional development, as prerequisites for advanced study, or be applied toward a degree in the future.
-Please note: Not all areas permit nonmatriculated study; please contact the Office of Graduate Admission for more information.
+Please note: Not all areas permit nonmatriculated study; contact the Office of Graduate Admission for more information.

 January Session Courses